 There is no guarantee that our efforts to manage credit risk will be successful and we could suffer losses if credit performance is worse than our expectations or our counterparties default on their obligations.
-Excluding central clearing exchanges, as of March 31, 2020, our maximum amount at risk with any counterparty related to our repurchase agreements was less than 6% of our tangible stockholders' equity and less than 1% of tangible stockholders' equity related to our interest rate swap and swaption agreements.
+Excluding central clearing exchanges, as of June 30, 2020, our maximum amount at risk with any counterparty related to our repurchase agreements was less than 3% of tangible stockholders' equity and related to our derivative agreements was less than 1% of tangible stockholders' equity.